-Allison Edwards LPC, RPT is an affiliate professor in the Human Development Counseling department at Vanderbilt University and the author of four books: Why Smart Kids Worry, Worry Says What? , Marcy’s Having All the Feels and 15-Minute Counseling Techniques that Work: What You Didn't Learn in Grad School.
+Allison Edwards is child psychotherapist, speaker, affiliate professor in the Human Development Counseling department at Vanderbilt University and the author of five books: Why Smart Kids Worry, Worry Says What? , Marcy’s Having All the Feels , 15-Minute Counseling Techniques that Work: What You Didn't Learn in Grad School and Flooded: A Brain-Based Guide to Help Children Regulate Emotions.
 Allison received her graduate degree in Counseling from Vanderbilt University and is a National Certified Counselor, Licensed Professional Counselor, and Registered Play Therapist.
 Allison has over 20 years experience working as a school teacher, school counselor, child/adolescent psychotherapist, and educational consultant to schools throughout the country.

 #1 New Release in Counselor Education